Micro-Macro Decomposition of Particle Swarm Optimization Methods: Numerical algorithm and results

 \subsubsection{Micro-macro decomposition}

 We consider the minimization problem for the Rastrigin function

-that is continuous, differentiable and convex, has many local minima and a global minimizer in $x^* =(0,...,0)$.
+that is continuous, differentiable and non-convex, has many local minima and a global minimizer in $x^* =(0,...,0)$.
 We used $N = 480$ particles for PSO discretization for a one-dimensional search space ($d=1$).
 In all the simulations following that utilize micro-macro decomposition, the threshold values \eqref{threshold_zeta} are set to $\zeta_{min}=0.1$ and $\zeta_{max}=0.9$.
 The value of $\zeta$ at the initial instant is fixed at 0.5, ensuring equivalent initial density in microscopic and macroscopic systems.
 As mentioned in Remark \ref{movement_mass}, to improve the stability of the algorithm, we avoid mass shifts from the first time steps.
-In the simulations, we set $t^*=240$ as the first instant at which we modify the value of $\zeta$ and subsequently move the mass between the microscopic and macroscopic scales. \Cref{fig:micromacro1} shows the final total density of the system studied.
+In the simulations, we set $t^*=240$ as the first instant at which we modify the value of $\zeta$ and subsequently move the mass between the microscopic and macroscopic scales.
+The choice of $t^*$ has a direct impact on the speed of convergence.\\ \Cref{fig:micromacro1} shows the final total density of the system studied.
 Close to the global minimizer $x^*$, one can distinctly see the contribution that the microscopic scale makes to the profile of the density distribution. \Cref{fig:micromacro2} shows the value of $\zeta$, which, as defined, represents when the results obtained in the two scales differ from each other.
 It can be seen that this value tends to zero, as in the limit the results obtained from the two systems tend to the same final configuration.
 In fact, by definition \eqref{def: zeta}, $\zeta$ measures the deviation of the particles from the chosen closure function for the macroscopic system, which in our work is the Maxwellian distribution \eqref{eqn: macrosyst_closure}.
 The fact that $\zeta$ tends to zero means that the particles tend to the chosen closure function.\\ In \Cref{fig:micromacro33} there is a plot of the mass present in each scale at each time instant.
 As previously mentioned, the initial mass on the two scales is equivalent up to the constant value, designated as $t^*=240$.
-Thereafter, a shift in mass towards the macroscopic scale is observed, accompanied by a decrease in the microscopic scale.
+It should be noted that this choice was determined empirically to ensure a nearly monotonic movement of the mass between the two scales, thereby accelerating the achievement of convergence.
+Actually, a shift in mass towards the macroscopic scale is observed, accompanied by a decrease in the microscopic scale.
 This outcome shows that, as time progresses, particle interactions become less significant in the problem under analysis.
 This study may be extended to address a broader spectrum of minimization problems.
+In high-dimensional minimization problems, we expect that mass will not always concentrate at the macroscopic scale.
+Due to the inherent complexity and challenges posed by high-dimensional macroscopic behavior, mass may tend to concentrate at the microscopic scale.